ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # Introduction

-EAT provides the definition of a base set of claims that can be made about an entity, a device, an implementation, some software and/or some hardware.
+EAT provides the definition of a base set of claims that can be made about an entity, a device, some software and/or some hardware.
 This claims set is received by a relying party who uses it to decide if and how it will interact with the remote entity.
-It may choose to not trust the entity at all and not interact with it.
+It may choose to not trust the entity and not interact with it.
-It may completely trust it.
+It may choose to trust it.
 It may partially trust it, for example allowing monetary transactions only up to a limit.

-EAT defines the encoding of the claims set in CBOR and JSON.
+EAT defines the encoding of the claims set in CBOR {{RFC8949}} and JSON {{RFC7159}}.
-EAT is an extension of CWT and JWT.
+EAT is an extension to CBOR Web Token (CWT) {{RFC8392}} and JSON Web Token (JWT) {{RFC7519}}.

-The claims set is secured in transit utilizing the same mechanisms used by CWT and JWT, in particular COSE and JOSE.
+The claims set is secured in transit with the same mechanisms used by CWT and JWT, in particular CBOR Object Signing and Encryption (COSE) {{RFC8152}} and JSON Object Signing and Encryption (JOSE) {{RFC7515}} {{RFC7516}}.
 Authenticity and integrity protection MUST always be provided.
 Privacy (encryption) may additionally be provided.
-The key material used to sign and encrypt is specifically created and provisioned for this purpose.
+The key material used to sign and encrypt is specifically created and provisioned for the purpose of atestation.
-It is this use of this key material that make the claims set "attested" rather than just some parameters sent to the relying party by the device.
+It is the use of this key material that make the claims set "attested" rather than just some parameters sent to the relying party by the device.

 EAT is focused on authenticating, identifying and characterizing implementations where implementations are devices, chips, hardware, software and such.
 This is distinct from protocols like TLS {{RFC8446}} that authenticate and identify servers and services.